Search RHCG Website

 Steroid profile

+15-20ml non-sterile collection in universal container, ideally with collection starting on/after day 3.
 Give as much clinical details as possible to aid interpretation of results

 Local Lab who will send to GRI Biochemistry labs

-- hCG stimulation test, this will normally be carried out at RHC
+• hCG stimulation test, this will normally be carried out at RHC

-- DNA analysis
+• DNA analysis

-- Imaging by Laparoscopy/Genitogram/Genitoscopy
+• Imaging by Laparoscopy/Genitogram/Genitoscopy

-Time frame for results
+H. Time frame for results

-The process of bringing together some of the initial information usually takes about 5 working days.
-If the karyotype is complicated, laparoscopy may be required, and the process may take longer and often up to 2 weeks.
-It is important to try to avoid burdening the parents with too much information during the process, as this may give conflicting messages about the sex before the full conclusions are reached.
-This is especially true where some investigations such as ultrasound maybe difficult to interpret in a newborn.
-Although it is important to explain why tests are being done, it is probably best to try and bring things together for the parents once all the information is available.
+In some cases, however, where sex assignment is difficult and/or the chromosome result is complicated, laparoscopy may be required, and the process may take longer and often up to 2 weeks.
+It is important to try to avoid burdening the parents with too much information during the process, as this may give conflicting messages about the sex before final conclusions are reached.
+This is especially true where some investigations such as ultrasound may be difficult to interpret in a newborn.
+Although it is important to explain why tests are being done, it is probably best to try to bring things together for the parents once all the information is available.
 To this end it is helpful to have a surgical opinion early, as this gives a view of the long-term anatomical possibilities.
 Results will be explained to the family by a consultant member of the DSD team.
-Different parents will have different information needs and therefore all information given should be individualised.

-Follow-up arrangements
+I. Follow-up arrangements

 Appendix 1: Biology & classification of DSD